ironhack-datalabs/data-pt-ber-08-20/Labs/module-2_labs/05_applied-analysis/08_lab-logistic-regression-analysis/README.md

 ## Getting Started

-Go to the folder lab-regression-analysis in the GitHub repo.
-Open the file `lab-regression-analysis.ipynb` in the `your-code` directory.
+Go to the folder lab-logistic-regression-analysis in the GitHub repo.
+Open the file `your-code.ipynb`.
 Read the question carefully and provide thoughtful solutions in the space provided.
 The datasets to be used in the exercises has been provided on GitHub here.

 Happy Learning!